faiztanzeel/Task-list/README.md

 # 📝 Todo App

-A simple and responsive Todo App built with React Native.
+A simple and responsive Todo App built with React .
 This application allows users to add, delete, mark, and filter todos to keep track of daily tasks.

 ---